Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Introduction

-Building models that capture the essential physics of the MRI and its saturation is crucial in order to build angular momentum transport models, and eventually global disk models, beyond the standard viscous accretion disk \citep[see, e.g.,][]{KY95,Ogilvie03,PCP06b}.
-The identification, an eventual understanding, of correlations and scaling laws born out of the synergy between numerical simulations, analytical, and semi-analytical work \citep{PCP06a, PCP07, PCP08, BPV08, HB08, LBL09} is likely to provide important insight toward this goal.
-This could also prove to be a fruitful approach toward building sub-grid models for related microphysical processes which are unfeasible to incorporate in global simulations in a direct way \citep[see, e.g.,][]{AMY09}.
+Building models that capture the physics of the MRI and its saturation is crucial for constructing angular momentum transport models, and global disk models, beyond the standard viscous accretion disk \citep[see, e.g.,][]{KY95,Ogilvie03,PCP06b}.
+The identification, and eventual understanding, of correlations and scaling laws born out of the synergy between numerical simulations, analytical, and semi-analytical work \citep{PCP06a, PCP07, PCP08, BPV08, HB08, LBL09} provides important insight toward this goal.
+This could also provide a fruitful approach toward building sub-grid models for related microphysical processes which are unfeasible to incorporate in global simulations in a direct way \citep[see, e.g.,][]{AMY09}.

-In a recent paper, \citet{PG09} provided a summary of a parametric study of incompressible, MRI-parasitic instabilities in a viscous, resistive plasma in dissipative regimes accessible to current numerical simulations.
+\citet{PG09} provided a summary of a parametric study of incompressible, MRI-parasitic instabilities in dissipative regimes accessible to current numerical simulations.
 They stated that the fastest growing modes are related to Kelvin-Helmholtz and tearing mode instabilities.
 In this work, we provide the details of the solutions to the differential equations involved and solve for the fastest growing modes in order to provide support for these assertions.
 We identify the existence of a critical Elsasser number of order unity and show that Kelvin-Helmholtz and tearing modes dominate in the quasi-ideal and resistive MHD regimes, respectively.
 By means of a systematic study of the parameter space involved, we reveal scaling laws that describe the behavior of the fastest growing parasites in these limits.
-The joint analysis of the asymptotic behavior of the MRI and the parasitic modes that feed off it provides insight into the characteristics of a viable saturation mechanism in regimes that are relevant to astrophysical \citep[see, e.g.][]{Jin96, Gammie96, SM99, SW05, BS05, BH08} as well as experimental environments \citep[see, e.g.][]{JGK01, GJ02, Sisanetal04, LGJ06, SSW03}.
+The joint analysis of the asymptotic behavior of the MRI and the parasitic modes provides insight into the characteristics of a viable saturation mechanism in regimes that are relevant to astrophysical \citep[see, e.g.][]{Jin96, Gammie96, SM99, SW05, BS05, BH08} as well as experimental environments \citep[see, e.g.][]{JGK01, GJ02, Sisanetal04, LGJ06, SSW03}.